 Transparency International Ukraine provides some recommendations for future system improvements.
 Because of the changes in legislation, it is important to clearly state the rules of below-threshold

-The report contains a description of the ProZorro analysis system developed by TI Ukraine, and the system the organization asks the public activists to use in their work.
+The report contains a methodology of the ProZorro analysis developed by TI Ukraine, and the organization invites the public activists to use this methodology to detect corruption in public procurements.

-The Director of the Program of Innovative Projects, Viktor Nestulia, the first Deputy Minister of Economic Development and Trade, Maksym Nefodov, the deputy head of the EU project “Harmonisation of Public Procurement system in Ukraine with EU standards” Oleksanrd Shatkovskyi, and the deputy head of the “Transparency and accountability in public administration and services” (TAPAS), Lesia Chmil.
+The Director of the Program of Innovative Projects, Viktor Nestulia, the first Deputy Minister of Economic Development and Trade, Maksym Nefodov, the deputy head of the EU project “Harmonisation of Public Procurement system in Ukraine with EU standards” Oleksanrd Shatkovskyi, and the deputy head of the “Transparency and accountability in public administration and services” (TAPAS), Lesia Chmil, participated in the presentation.

-The full research is available at Transparency International Ukraine.
-Research carried out as part of the USAID, UK aid and the Eurasia Foundation “Transparency and accountability in public administration and services» (TAPAS).
+The full report is available at TI Ukraine website.
+Research is carried out as part of the USAID, UK aid and the Eurasia Foundation “Transparency and accountability in public administration and services» (TAPAS) project.